AnthonyCxx/Notes-and-Writeups/README.md

 # Study Guides

 This repository contains study guides for various subjects that I make for myself and upload here to share with others. <br />
-As I am a student as well, be sure to double-check the contents of a study guide before you use it.
-I am not responsible for any discrepancies <br />
+As I am a student as well, be sure to double-check the contents of a study guide before you use it. <br /> I am not responsible for any discrepancies <br />